 The law requires us to report certain information to the appropriate authorities.
 For example:

 - where a formal court order has been issued

 - to law enforcement agencies for the prevention or detection of a crime

 - to the Jury Central Summoning Bureau indicating those persons who are aged 76 or over and are no longer eligible for jury service

 To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service (IERDS) managed by the Cabinet Office.
 The IERDS share your data with the Department of Work and Pensions and the Cabinet Office.

 The register to vote privacy notice on GOV.UK explains how the IERDS process your personal data.

 If your details are in the open version of the electoral register, your name and address can be sold to third parties who may use it for any purpose.
 You can opt out of the open version of the register at any time by contacting the elections office.
 You also have the opportunity to opt out as part of the annual canvass of all households.

 The General Data Protection Regulation allows you to find out what information is held about you, on paper and computer records.
 This is known as ‘right of subject access’ and applies to your Electoral Services records along with all other personal records.

-If you want to know what records the council holds, you should contact the Data Protection Officer.
+If you want to know what records the council holds, please see the Council's Access to Information Policy.